entropic-dev/entropic/docs/RFCs/package-toml.md

 These fields **MAY** or **MAY NOT** be validated by CLI tools or the server-side software, depending on the implementation.

+Software implementing the entropic federation protocols and `Package.toml` handling **MAY** complain about any of these optional fields as missing (`license` being an obvious candidate).

 ### Subsections